yashika-21/Coffee-Shop-Sales-Analysis/README.md

 6. The least selling product was Dark Chocolate from the Packaged Chocolate category as it had least revenue and quantity sold.
 Some of the products in the Loose Tea and Coffee Beans category were also least selling.
 7. Best seller in each category - Based on Sales Volume (Quantity sold)

-   i.
-Bakery - Chocolate Croissant ii.
-Branded - I Need My Bean!
+   -  Bakery - Chocolate Croissant
+   -  Branded - I Need My Bean!
 Latte Cup iii.
 Coffee - Ethiopia iv.
 Coffee Beans - Civet Cat
    v.
 Drinking Chocolate - Sustainably Grown Organic